 MacBook Pro History

 Apple's professional laptop has seen many changes over the years, and one of the biggest arrived in late 2020.
 The fifth-generation MacBook Pro launched in November 2020 with custom Apple Silicon inside.
 The machine abandoned Intel processors in favor of the M1.

-With Apple controlling the entire hardware and software stack in the Mac line for the first time, it means big performance gains and improved battery life.
+Apple controlling the entire hardware and software stack in the Mac line for the first time means big performance gains and improved battery life.
 Apple says the 13-inch MacBook Pro with M1 chip is up to 2.8x faster with up to 5x faster graphics compared to its early 2020 Intel predecessor.

 Security is also much improved due to the nature of having new custom system architecture on the market – no malware or adware will have yet been spotted for the product.

-The fourth-generation MacBook Pro released in October 2016, updating both the 15-inch and 13-inch models.
+The fourth-generation MacBook Pro was released in October 2016, updating both the 15-inch and 13-inch models.
 The MacBook Pro hadn't been updated in years, and some pro users voiced their uneasiness about Apple's attention discrepancy between rapidly advancing mobile devices and the stagnating Mac.
 However, the machine's significant 2016 updates proved more controversial than widely embraced.

 The ultra-thin MacBook Pro needed the smallest ports available, so it came with USB-C Thunderbolt 3 ports.
 They were versatile but new to users who would need adapters or all new equipment to use the port.
 There was no more MagSafe, but all ports could power the laptop without the need for a proprietary cable.